Leox1024/pyshare/README.md

 ## Pyshare

 ## Project Overview
 This project is a file-sharing server written in Python, designed for efficient and very simple file transfer.
 It provides a minimal web interface, file upload, download and users manegement.
-I'm creating this project as I was not able to find any self-hostable web-app that allowed me to share files easly over the internet.
+I'm creating this project as I was not able to find any self-hostable web-app that allowed me to share files easily over the internet.

 ## Features
 - **File Upload & Download:** Secure and easy file transfers even with external user.